edgeimpulse/workshop-advantech-jetson-nano/README.md

 ### Train your model

-To train the model, we select the Object Detection training block, which fine tunes a pre-trained object detection model on your data.
-It gives a good performance even with relatively small image datasets.
+To train the model, we select the Object Detection training block, which fine-tunes a pre-trained object detection model on your data.
+It gives good performance even with relatively small image datasets.
 This object detection learning block relies on [MobileNetV2 SSD FPN-Lite 320x320](https://hub.tensorflow.google.cn/tensorflow/ssd_mobilenet_v2/fpnlite_320x320/1).

 According to Daniel Situnayake, co-author of the TinyML book and founding tinyML engineer at Edge Impulse, this model “works much better for larger objects — if the object takes up more space in the frame it’s more likely to be correctly classified."